-Each of the procurements of Energy Efficiency pursuant to Section 16-111.5B is based on a maximum megawatt hour savings goal, which the utilities translate into a peak load reduction value.
-The IPA understands that part of the intent behind Section 16-111.5B was to reduce procurements on peak, but in the IPA's judgment the incentives and procedures spelled out in Section 16-111.5B do not necessarily achieve that goal.
-For instance, there is no special emphasis placed on programs that deliver more peak demand reduction (which generally would impact higher power prices), or programs that consistently lead to peak demand reduction at times where absolute price, or price volatility is greatest.
+Each of the Thethe procurements of Energy Efficiency pursuant to Section 16-111.5B is based on a maximum megawatt hour savings goal, which the utilities translate into a peak load reduction value.
+The IPA understands that part of the intent behind Section 16-111.5B was to reduce procurements on peak, but and in the IPA's judgment the incentives and procedures spelled out in Section 16-111.5B do not necessarily achieve that goalpertain to trying to achieve peak demand reduction goal.
+For instance, there is no special emphasis placed on programs that deliver more peak demand reduction (which generally would impact higher power prices), or programs that consistently lead to peak reductions; furthermore, verification under this Section focuses on total annualized megawatt hours, not peak demand reduction at times where absolute price, or price volatility is greatest.
 This is not to say that the Section 16-111.5B procurements are not without value; by definition the cost effective criteria ensures that they provide value in excess of cost.
 However, Section 16-111.5B programs may not as fully or reliably achieve the goal of reducing the IPA's power procurements.